pastranacl/thomson_problem/gradient_descendent/README.md

 This code implements a gradient-descendent routine to extract an homogeneous distribution of particles on a spherical shell.
 This provides solutions to the the so-called Thomson's problem.

 ## Compilation
 Simply call `make` on the main folder.
-This program requires the Eigen library to be installed in your system.
+This program requires the Eigen (version 3.4) library to be installed in your system.
 For the best performance, ensure OpenMP is available.

 ## Execution
 To execute the program call the script `exec_thomson.sh N R` where `N` is the number of particles on the spherical shell and `R` is spherical radius.